eggplannt/ajibola-website/README.md

 ```
 **(make sure you have go installed on your system)**

-Then go to the generated local host link
+Then go to the generated local link